-- Establish an integrated, linked, permanent parks and open space system that is accessible to all of the region's residents. - Protect additional parks and open space as the population grows to maintain the current amount per capita. - Create senior-friendly communities with development patterns and urban design features that meet the needs of older adults. - Achieve and maintain ambient air quality standards and ensure clean water to protect human health and environmental quality. - Minimize exposure to excessive noise levels associated with land use and transportation services.
+- Establish an integrated, linked, permanent parks and open space system that is accessible to all of the region's residents. - Protect additional parks and open space as the population grows to maintain the current amount per capita with a goal to protect a minimum of 880 total square miles of parks and open space by 2035. - Reduce regional per capita municipal and industrial water use. - Achieve and maintain ambient air quality standards and ensure clean water to protect human health and environmental quality. - Minimize exposure to excessive noise levels associated with land use and transportation services.